Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 • setting long-term family goals, priorities, policies, and plans;

-• negotiating effective "job (role) descriptions" for each of your family members, and...
+• negotiating effective "job (role) descriptions" (responsibilities) for each of your family members, and...

 • navigating stressful situations and important family changes and other major decisions.
 Finally...

-10) Periodically discuss - e.g. at Thanksgiving gatherings - whether your mission statement is providing helpful guidance and inspiration well enough, Amend it as needed as your family matures and the environment changes across your years.
+11) Periodically discuss - e.g. at holiday gatherings or reunions - whether your mission statement is providing helpful guidance and inspiration well enough, Amend it as needed as your family matures and the environment changes across your years.

-If you're not in a courting or committed stepfamily and you don't expect to be, skip to these questions and answers.
+If you're not in a courting or committed stepfamily and you don't expect to be, go here.

 Typical divorcing families and stepfamilies are like intact biofamilies in some ways, and different in many other ways at the same time.
 These differences merit extra steps in devising and using an effective family mission statement.
 In addition to the steps above, do an appropriate version of these: